 The child’s symptoms and history of exposure help the doctor confirm the diagnosis.

 Gastroenteritis is best prevented by encouraging children and their caretakers to wash their hands and teaching them to avoid improperly stored foods and contaminated water.

 Fluids and rehydrating solutions are given, but sometimes children need to see a doctor, and even to be hospitalized.

-About 3 to 5 billion episodes occur worldwide each year, most commonly in developing countries among children under 5 years of age.
-In developing countries where children are more vulnerable and care is often not easy to access, about 1.5 to 2.5 million children die each year from diarrhea and dehydration caused by gastroenteritis.
-In developed countries where children are well nourished and have access to excellent medical care (most importantly, hydrating fluids given by vein [intravenously] when needed), the consequences are not as severe.
+About 3 to 5 billion episodes occur worldwide each year, most commonly in children under 5 years of age who live in countries where children are more vulnerable and care is often not easy to access.
+Worldwide, about 1.5 to 2.5 million children die each year of diarrhea and dehydration caused by gastroenteritis.
+In countries where children are well nourished and have access to excellent medical care (most importantly, hydrating fluids given by vein [intravenously] when needed), the consequences are not as severe.
 However, acute gastroenteritis is still a frequent problem in the United States.
-Each year, gastroenteritis is responsible for about 1.5 million doctor visits, 200,000 hospital admissions, and 100 to 300 deaths.
+Each year, gastroenteritis is responsible for about 1.5 million doctor visits, 200,000 hospital admissions, and 300 deaths.

 Most gastroenteritis is caused by

 Rarely, gastroenteritis is the result of an allergic condition (eosinophilic gastroenteritis) or a food allergy Food Allergy A food allergy is an allergic reaction to a particular food.
 Food allergies are commonly triggered by certain nuts, peanuts, shellfish, fish, milk, eggs, wheat, and soybeans.
 Symptoms vary by... read more .